Just what is a Whole Life Platform?

 The death penalty has no place in modern society.
 It must end.

 This a brief and incomplete overview of what it means to be a Whole Life politician.
-As your representative in Congress, I will fight for the right to thrive for you and for all Americans.
+As your representative in the Senate, I will fight for the right to thrive for you and for all Americans.
 To do that, I need your support.
 We are in this fight together.
 Ask yourself, “Are you ready?”